-UChicago is higher ranked than Stanford (US News) because UChicago is better at generating the right stats for the methodology.
-You could call it gaming the system, but that’s a little unfair since it’s not all deliberate.
+UChicago is higher ranked than Stanford (US News) because UChicago happens to be better at generating the right stats for the methodology.
+You could call it gaming the system, but that’s unfair since it’s mostly not deliberate.
 According to Parchment.com’s statistics, about one in three students choose UChicago over Stanford, if admitted to both.

-Here’s a step by step walkthrough of the indicators that go into the ranking:
+Here’s a walkthrough of the indicators that go into the ranking:

 Graduation and retention rates